lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 </div>
 ```

-**Take time to really understand this code**.
-Then read more about data files on [Middleman documentation](https://middlemanapp.com/advanced/data_files/).
+How cool is that?
+Now you can add flats on your home-page just by updating `flats.yml` file.
+You can find more infos on data in [Middleman documentation](https://middlemanapp.com/advanced/data_files/).

 ## Middleman vs. Rails

+In Rails, we will have a real DB (not YAML files) and we will use Active Record to connect to this DB.
+That being said, the ERB template will be very similar.
+Just replace `data.flats` by `Flat.all` in the code above and that's it!

-In Rails you will have Active Record, so you will replace `data.flats` by `Flat.all` with the `Flat` model connected to your SQL database.
-Do you see how frontend and backend will magically connect? :)
+Do you see how frontend and backend will magically connect?
+We hope you do :)

 ## Dynamic page

-Time to generate a dynamic show view for each flat.
+Time to generate a dynamic view for each flat.
 Start by reading the section about [Middleman dynamic pages](https://middlemanapp.com/advanced/dynamic_pages/).

 Then add to `config.rb` something like: